-A Technical inspection of each snowmobile will be performed on Monday March 6, 2017 after it arrives to the competition to determine if it complies with the requirements and restrictions of the rules.
-If any noncompliance is found, the team will be promptly notified.
-The team must correct all noncompliance before the snowmobile is permitted to compete in any event.
-Teams that do not show up with their snowmobile and register on Monday March 6, 2017 will not be allowed to compete the remainder of the week.
+A Technical inspection of each snowmobile will be performed on Monday, March 5, 2018 after it arrives to the competition to determine if it complies with the requirements and restrictions of the rules.

+- If any noncompliance is found, the team will be promptly notified. - The team must correct all noncompliance before the snowmobile is permitted to compete in any event.

+Teams that do not show up with their snowmobile and register on Monday, March 5, 2018 will not be allowed to compete the remainder of the week.

-Technical inspections will not be performed on Tuesday, March 7, 2017.
-Any team that does not pass technical inspection on Monday, March 6, 2017, will not compete in the Endurance Run on March 7, 2017 and will forfeit their 100 point no-maintenance bonus (Rule 9.3 below).
+Any team that does not pass technical inspection on Monday, March 5, 2018, will not compete in the Endurance Run on Tuesday, March 6, 2018 and will forfeit their 100 point no-maintenance bonus (Rule 9.3 below).

+- Technical inspections will not be performed on Tuesday, March 6, 2018. - Technical Inspections will re-open Wednesday morning.

 Check in and technical inspection times for Monday for each team will be posted prior to the competition.

-Teams must show up at their scheduled time to register and be ready for tech inspection at that time.
-The penalty for not showing up on time will be 10 points per hour.
-After 4 hours (40 points) the team will not be eligible to compete in the Endurance Run on March 7, 2017.
-Again, teams that do not show up with their snowmobile and register on Monday March 6, 2017 will not be allowed to compete the remainder of the week.
+- Teams must show up at their scheduled time to register and be ready for tech inspection at that time. - The penalty for not showing up on time will be 10 points per hour. - After 4 hours (40 points) the team will not be eligible to compete in the Endurance Run on Tuesday, March 6, 2018.

-Technical Inspections will re-open Wednesday morning.
 Teams that fail to pass their first Technical Inspections by 4:00 pm Wednesday will be disqualified from the remaining events.
 Only re-inspections of snowmobiles which had previously passed their first technical inspection will be performed after 4:00pm Wednesday.

-It is the responsibility of participating teams to arrive at the competition prepared for the inspection.
-Teams will fill out and sign their own technical inspection forms indicating that they have checked all items prior to entering the Technical Inspection process.

-Decisions of the Chief Technical Inspector concerning compliance or non-compliance with the CSC Rules are final and may not be appealed.

-Both a static and a dynamic inspection will be performed on each sled.
+- It is the responsibility of participating teams to arrive at the competition prepared for the inspection.
+Teams will fill out and sign their own technical inspection forms indicating that they have checked all items prior to entering the Technical Inspection process. - Decisions of the Chief Technical Inspector concerning compliance or non-compliance with the CSC Rules are final and may not be appealed. - Both a static and a dynamic inspection will be performed on each sled.
 Sample forms used for the static and dynamic inspections are provided in the appendix.
 New this year is a formal Emission Test Preparation Inspection where teams will be checked for proper fuel and coolant connectors along with exhaust sample probe configuration.

-Passing the Technical inspection does not, in any way; imply that SAE, the CSC organizers, or any individuals acting on their behalf certify that the snowmobile is safe for use.
+Passing the Technical inspection does not, in any way; imply that SAE, the CSC organizers, or any individuals acting on their behalf certify that the snowmobile is safe for use outside of the competition.
 It is the sole responsibility of participating teams to ensure that their snowmobiles are safe for entry in the competition.